 As a result of this cybersecurity incident, Progressive Leasing has become subject to multiple lawsuits which allege, among other things, the incurrence of various types of damages arising out of the incident.
-As of the date of this Form 10-Q, all of these lawsuits have been consolidated into a single action in the United States District Court for the District of Utah (the "District Court") and the plaintiffs filed a consolidated complaint on April 19, 2024.
+All of these lawsuits have been consolidated into a single action in the United States District Court for the District of Utah (the "District Court").
+The plaintiffs filed a consolidated complaint on April 19, 2024.
+On June 24, 2024, Progressive Leasing filed a motion to dismiss the complaint.